Jump to Content

 • Organization and Arrangement

-Title: Paul Monette papers,
+Title: Paul Monette papers

 Creator: Monette, Paul

 Abstract: Paul Landry Monette (1945-1995) was a novelist and poet.
 He received a best biography nomination from the National Book Critics' Circle and won the National Book Award for nonfiction in 1992.
 The collection consists of correspondence, manuscripts, proofs, notes, screenplays, plays, daybooks, memorabilia, photographs, clippings, and printed material related to Monette's life and literary career.
-Also included in the collection are the papers of two of Monette's previous lovers, Roger Horwitz and Stephen Kolzak.
+Also included in the collection are the papers of two of Monette's significant others, Roger Horwitz and Stephen Kolzak.

 Restrictions on Access